gitguyroy/Remit-Easy-Test/README.md

 # Remit-Easy-Site
 Transwire.in - Money Exchange Website
 Building the website as Github Page.
-Also Learning how to version control.
+Also Learning how to do version control.